10 Ways to Make Networking Events Easy

 - Colleagues think of you first when they have freelance work to share.

-Be polite and professional, and focus mostly on providing your contacts with useful information and resources.
-Once or twice year, mention your freelance services.
+Be polite and professional, and provide useful content and resources.
+Once or twice a year, mention your freelance services.

 The Ultimate Networking Event Checklist for Freelancers